rkuma183/wilsonmar.github.io/_posts/2016-08-13-appdynamics.md

 ## So what? #

-There are several aspects that sales pitches don't cover:
+There are several aspects that sales pitches don't cover, but keep actual users up at night.

 0. <strong>Browser</strong> distribution pie charts on Web App Dashboards is based on what clients responds.
 Some networks strip that out, so watch out for